Stormancer/stormancer-sdk-cpp/android_samples/stormancersdkcpp/README.md

-## How to build stormancer-sdk-cpp for android
+## How to build stormancersdkcpp for android

 ### Prerequisites